fmi-basel/gliberal-scMultipleX/README.md

 The package supports workflows for segmentation post-processing, object linking across multiplexing rounds, registration, intensity correction, feature extraction, mesh generation, and 3D shape analysis.

-scMultipleX functions are wrapped as [Fractal](https://fractal-analytics-platform.github.io/) based on the OME-Zarr image format.
-It enables users to build reproducible image-processing workflows from modular tasks and execute them locally or on compute clusters.
+scMultipleX functions are wrapped as [Fractal](https://fractal-analytics-platform.github.io/) tasks based on the OME-Zarr image format. scMultipleX tasks enable users to build reproducible image-processing workflows from modular tasks and execute them locally or on compute clusters.

 The tasks provided by scMultipleX are located under: